Goodson Law Library

 Collections

 The Goodson Law Library serves as a resource for legal materials for both the Duke Law School and the University community.
-The Law Library relies increasingly on electronic sources of legal information while continuing to develop and maintain in-house collections of print resources to support research and scholarship.
+The Law Library relies increasingly on electronic sources of legal information, including large e-book collections, while continuing to develop and maintain in-house collections of print resources to support research and scholarship.
 It is one of the strongest research collections of legal literature in the region, including current and retrospective primary materials from courts, legislatures, and administrative agencies.
-In addition to books and treatises, the Law Library has available journals, encyclopedias, reference materials, and finding tools on all legal subjects for the United States and foreign jurisdictions, as well as on topics of comparative and international law.
+In addition to books and treatises, the Law Library provides access to journals, encyclopedias, reference materials, and finding tools on all legal subjects for the United States and foreign jurisdictions, as well as on topics of comparative and international law.

 Reflecting Duke’s emphasis on interdisciplinary approaches to scholarship and learning, the Library’s collections provide access to a broad range of resources on law’s intersections with other disciplines.
 Comparative and international perspectives enhance nearly every area of law, and so the Law Library maintains strong foreign and international law collections to support research in these areas and Duke’s focus on internationalization.
 The foreign law collection is extensive in coverage, with long-standing concentrations in European law and growing collections in Asian and Latin American law.
 The international law collection is strong in primary source materials and monographs on both private and public international law topics.